Raiyan1993/terraform/EKS-project-1/README.md

 kubectl proxy --port=80

 Note: Rerun the "terraform apply" command in case of any failure.
-However, you can terminate the execution if it remains stuck for an extended period during coreDNS creation or when a node joins the cluster.
+However, you can terminate the execution if it remains stuck for an extended period during coreDNS creation or when a node has joined the cluster.

 **Reference:**